palikhov/CnM_5e_core/docs/homerules/stronghold_and_followers/strongholds.md

 ## A Barbarian’s Followers
 Barbarians prefer followers who are independent and don’t require a lot of oversight.
 They don’t classically attract a large retinue, they don’t usually build great keeps to house their staff and servants.
 A barbarian’s follower must be at home in wild places, willing and able to relocate quickly and live by their wits.

+D100	FOLLOWER
+01-06	ELITE LIGHT INFANTRY (SIZE 1D8), UNIT
+07-12	VETERAN MEDIUM CAVALRY (SIZE 1D4), UNIT
+13-15	REGULAR LIGHT AIRBORNE (SIZE 1D4), UNIT
+16-17	EXARCH (3TH LEVEL), RETAINER
+18-24	WARLORD (3RD LEVEL), RETAINER
+25-29	SKINWALKER (3RD LEVEL), RETAINER
+30-34	BEAST LORD (3RD LEVEL), RETAINER
+35-41	NECROMANCER (3RD LEVEL), RETAINER
+42-47	SWORDMASTER (5TH LEVEL), RETAINER
+48-52	DIABOLIST (5TH LEVEL), RETAINER
+53-55	TRACKER (7TH LEVEL), RETAINER
+56-60	BLACKSMITH
+61-65	MINER
+66-70	SAGE
+71-75	HOBGOBLIN AMBASSADOR
+76-80	GNOLL AMBASSADOR
+81-100	ROLL ON THE SPECIAL ALLIES TABLE (PAGE 67)

 # Bard's theattr

+The bard’s theater promises drama and entertainment!
+Poetry and song.
+But also rumor and intrigue!
+It creates one or more of the following effects at the GM’s discre¬tion.

 ## DEMESNE

 •	Whenever the wind blows through the trees in the bard’s demesne, music plays.
 Hooves on roads beat out a complex rhythm.
 •	Folks who live for a week in the bard’s demesne find themselves ending conversations with rhyming couplets.
 •	Thunder can be counted on to roll whenever someone in the bard’s demesne says something dramatic.
 Ravens obediently alight on nearby branches when it is dramatically expected of them.

+###

+Class Feature Improvement: Encouraging Inspiration

+While an ally has unspent inspiration their proficiency bonus increases by +1.
+This applies to a number of inspiration dice equal to your stronghold level, after which you must take an extended rest to refresh this ability

 ## STRONGHOLD ACTIONS

+On initiative count 20 (losing initiative ties), the bard takes a stronghold action with one of the following effects.
+The bard must be in the same hex or province as their stronghold and cannot use the same effect again until after a short rest.
+•	Until initiative count 20 on the next round, all inspiration dice produce their maximum result when rolled, followed by the sounding of a two-note chord: one root note and another a fifth higher than the root.
+•	A three-piece band arrives singing your praises.
+Until initiative count 20 on the next turn, enemies make saving throws against your magic by rolling three d20s and using the worst of the three.
+The band has exceptionally good rhythm and world-class lute fingering, and the singer has an unusually high voice.
+•	You regain all inspiration dice.

 ## Class Feature Improvement: Encouraging Inspiration
 While an ally has unspent inspiration their proficiency bonus increases by +1.
 This applies to a number of inspiration dice equal to your stronghold level, after which you must take an extended rest to refresh this ability.

 ## FOLLOWERS

+D100	FOLLOWER
+01-03	VETERAN LIGHT INFANTRY (SIZE 1D6), UNIT
+04-06	REGULAR LIGHT CAVALRY (SIZE 1D4), UNIT
+07-09	SEASONED LIGHT ARCHERS (SIZE 1D4), UNIT
+10	REGULAR LIGHT AIRBORNE (SIZE 1D4), UNIT
+11	ENCHANTER (3RD LEVEL), RETAINER
+12	CURATE (3RD LEVEL), RETAINER
+13	HEALER (3RD LEVEL), RETAINER
+14-15	KNIGHT-SORCERER (3RD LEVEL), RETAINER
+16-18	BEAST LORD (3RD LEVEL), RETAINER
+19-20	KNIGHT-SORCERER (5TH LEVEL), RETAINER
+21-23	ILLUSIONIST (5TH LEVEL), RETAINER
+24-27	CHAOS MAGE (5TH LEVEL), RETAINER
+28-31	CUTPURSE (5TH LEVEL), RETAINER
+32-34	THAUMATURGIST (7TH LEVEL), RETAINER
+35-37	EXECUTIONER (7TH LEVEL), RETAINER
+38-40	SHAPER (7TH LEVEL), RETAINER
+41-42	FARMER
+43-44	MASON
+45-46	BLACKSMITH
+47-48	CARPENTER
+49-51	SCRIBE
+52-54	SAGE
+55-57	TAILOR
+58-60	ALCHEMIST
+61-63	SPY
+64-65	CAPTAIN
+66-71	ELF AMBASSADOR
+72-75	DWARF AMBASSADOR
+76-78	DRAGONBORN AMBASSADOR
+79-84	GNOME AMBASSADOR
+85	ORC AMBASSADOR
+86-100	ROLL ON THE SPECIAL ALLIES TABLE (PAGE 67)

 # CLERIC CHURCH

+The cleric’s church is a bastion of faith for believers and adherents to their deity’s laws, and a symbol of resistance against those forces that oppose the cleric’s god, creating one or more of the following effects at the GM’s discretion.

 ## DEMESNE
 •	Folks who live in the cleric’s demesne are immune to disease.